Data Engineering Partner Selection: The 2026 Five-Stage Framework

 Firms that fail two or more of these checks drop off the list.
 The remainder form the shortlist for Stage 3.

-Stage 3 stacks four mechanisms in sequence: the RFP, the scorecard, discovery calls, and the paid pilot.
-Each one filters candidates further.
+Stage 3 stacks four mechanisms in sequence - the RFP, the scorecard, discovery calls, and the paid pilot - and each one filters candidates further before a contract is drafted.

 The 8-factor scorecard methodology is documented in full elsewhere.
 Apply it as-is.
 What this article covers is what’s new for 2026: four probes that should be added to every technical evaluation, regardless of vendor type.